In this section

 There are four main stages of subdivision approval:

-- Applying for Subdivision Consent - applicant applies for subdivision consent and if approved, this lasts for 5 years
+- Applying for Subdivision Consent - applicant applies for subdivision consent and if approved, this lasts for five years

-- Infrastructure Design approval - applicant submits their design plans for approval using the Engineering Approval Data check-list [PDF, 131 KB].
+- Infrastructure design approval - applicant submits their design plans for approval using the Engineering Approval Data check-list [PDF, 131 KB].

 - Section 224 approval - applicant applies for a s224 approval which confirms that all of the infrastructure works to form the subdivision have been completed as per consent conditions.